berespt/hummingbird/site/content/registration/_index.md

     However cool it is to triple the suggested costs of the event and have many live bands, foods and floors that don’t leave splinters in your feet, HB2018 is gonna be awesome regardless of its price!
+  heading: Pricing
   plans:
+    - description: >-
-    - description: If I knew you were coming I would bake a...
+        If I knew you were coming I would bake a...
 This one gives you a TICKET FOR THE EVENT.
       items:
-        - ticket for the event
+        - Ticket for the event
         - Saturday lunch
         - <3
       plan: Cheesecake with sour cream
       price: '20'
+    - description: >-
-    - description: We heard the dancers from the UK like it but you don't have to be British to like this perk!
+        We heard the dancers from the UK like it but you don't have to be British to like this perk!
       items:
-        - ticket for the event
+        - Ticket for the event
         - Saturday lunch
         - HB bag
-      plan: "Apple pie with custard"
+      plan: Apple pie with custard
       price: '25'
+    - description: >-
-    - description: The desserts may make you feel cold.
+        The desserts may make you feel cold.
 To get the balance back, raise the temperature by dancing like crazy in your brand new T-shirt!
       items:
-        - ticket for the event
+        - Ticket for the event
         - Saturday lunch
         - HB T-shirt
       plan: Lemon tart with ice-cream
       price: '35'
+    - description: >-
-    - description: Now it's getting serious, and very bluesy.
+        Now it's getting serious, and very bluesy.
 As bluesy as you will be after taking a private blues dancing lesson with David C. Tritel!
       items:
-        - ticket for the event
+        - Ticket for the event
         - Saturday lunch
         - HB Bag
         - HB T-shirt